 - Collecting and distributing information and best practices to communities and units

 - Coordinating with local, state, regional, and national organizations and agencies to help communities achieve their local visions for public health and emergency preparedness

 Why We're Needed

-The need for the MRC became apparent after the 9/11 terrorist attacks, when thousands of medical and public health professionals, eager to volunteer in support of emergency relief activities, found that there was no organized approach to channel their efforts.
+The need for the MRC became apparent after the 9/11 terrorist attacks, when medical and public health professionals, eager to volunteer in support of emergency relief activities, found that there was no organized approach to channel their efforts.
 Local responders were already overwhelmed and did not have a way to identify and manage these spontaneous volunteers, and many highly skilled people were turned away.
 As a result, the MRC was established to provide a way to recruit, train, and activate medical and health professionals to respond to community health needs, including disasters and other public health emergencies.

 11/8/2019 11:12:24 AM